 In this developer preview, Couchbase Server cluster lifecycle operations are built into a sidecar container which is essentially a helper container that sits alongside a standard Couchbase Server container in a pod.
 The sidecar uses the APIs of OpenShift (or Kubernetes) and Couchbase Server to determine cluster state, and it will safely and appropriately respond to Couchbase Server cluster events, such as scale-up/down and node failure.

 For instance, the sidecar can respond to the following events:

 - Scale-up: the sidecar determines whether the node is new to the cluster, if it’s initialized and joined to the cluster, and then initiates a rebalance.

 - Scale-down: the sidecar executes a pre-container shutdown and safely removes the node from the cluster, rebalancing as necessary.

-- Readiness: the sidecar connects to the local Couchbase container and determines its health.
+- Readiness: the sidecar connects to the local Couchbase Server container and determines its health.
 The result of the readiness check is used to determine service availability in OpenShift.

 What’s available in the Developer Preview?

 Let’s take a look at what’s available in this developer preview –